justinmc/svg-viewbox-sandbox/README.md

 # SVG Viewbox Sandbox

-This project is a simple sandbox that lets you experiment with different values of `viewBox` and `preserveAspectRatio` and view the results in a live SVG.
+This React project is a simple sandbox that lets you experiment with different values of `viewBox` and `preserveAspectRatio` and view the results in a live SVG.
+Built with [boilerplate gulp](https://github.com/justinmc/boilerplate-gulp).

 ## Development
 Check out the app and run `npm install` to get set up.
 Then run `gulp serve` to start serving the app.